ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-nsxedge.md

 The first component that is configured within the {{site.data.keyword.vmwaresolutions_full}} with Red Hat OpenShift is a pair of NSX Edge appliances.
 The NSX Edge appliances are configured as an Active/Passive pair of X-Large NSX Edge devices.

-The X-Large NSX Edge was chosen and as part of the configuration process, the NSX Edge is connected to the IBM Cloud Public and Private subnets that are ordered for the Red Hat OpenShift cluster.
+As part of the configuration process, the NSX Edge is connected to the IBM Cloud Public and Private subnets that are ordered for the Red Hat OpenShift cluster.

 | Component | Configuration |
 |-----------|---------------|